xabbu42/Master/arbeit.md

 As the results and concepts in this paper are mostly purely syntactical, I will also limit this brief introduction to the modal logic S4 and its justification counterpart LP to the syntactic side.
-Artemov gave an arithmetical interpretation for LP in his original papers [@artemov1995 and @artemov2001].
-Later Fitting developed semantics for LP based on Kripke models in @fitting2005.
+Artemov gives an arithmetical interpretation for LP in his original papers [@artemov1995; @artemov2001].
+Later Melvin Fitting [-@fitting2005] developed semantics for LP based on Kripke models.
 For S4 there is a discussion of Kripke frames in @pulver2010 based on
 @blackburn2001.

 \Begin{definition}[Syntax of S4]